dannysmith/dannyis-jekyll/_posts/2020-03-17-website-redesign-ii.md

 As I said in [Part I]({% post_url 2020-03-14-website-redesign-i %}), I'm doing this primarily for two reasons:

 1. I want a simpler, more technology-agnostic website.
-2. I want to write on my own website, not on Medium.
+2. I want to write here, not on Medium.

-Combined with the website goals up there ☝️, I think I'm trying to achieve the following here:
+Combined with the website goals up there ☝️, I think I'm trying to achieve the following:

 1. Represent myself more authentically.
 2. Simplify my own mental model for who I am and what I do, as expressed through this site.